Who are Bright Line Law?

 Bright Line Law works to ensure that its clients stay on the right side of the bright line.
 Where clients have unwittingly strayed across the line, Bright Line Law is able to support clients through a difficult time with its specialist advisory, advocacy and litigation services.

 Bright Line Law was established to enable clients to access specialist barrister services in a contemporary and commercially sensitive environment.

-Our approach is modern and agile.
-As a barrister law firm, we combine the delivery of traditional legal activities such as representing clients in court and giving ‘case specific’ advice (known as ‘reserved activities’ under the Legal Services Act 2007) with the provision of consultancy services on broader issues involving corporate governance, policy, strategy, and training.
+The approach is modern and agile.
+As a barrister law firm, Bright Line Law combines the delivery of traditional legal activities such as representing clients in court and giving ‘case specific’ advice (known as ‘reserved activities’ under the Legal Services Act 2007) with the provision of consultancy services on broader issues involving corporate governance, policy, strategy, and training.

 What is Bright Line Law’s commitment to diversity and inclusion?

-Bright Line Law’s barristers come from diverse backgrounds, and include those with foreign practice and professional experience.
-Everyone is treated equally and fairly regardless of their age, disability, gender reassignment, identity or expression, marital or civil partnership status, political persuasion, pregnancy or maternity, race, colour, nationality or ethnic or national origin, religion or belief, sex or gender, sexual orientation or social background.
+Bright Line Law is an advocate of equality and diversity at the Bar.
+Barristers instructed by Bright Line Law to deliver legal services come from diverse backgrounds, and may include those with foreign practice and professional experience.
+Everyone is treated equally and fairly regardless of their age, disability, gender reassignment, identity, or expression, marital or civil partnership status, political persuasion, pregnancy or maternity, race, colour, nationality or ethnic or national origin, religion or belief, sex or gender, sexual orientation, or social background.